gsbcamargo/gsbcamargo/README.md

 ### My name is *Gabriel de Camargo* and I'm a lifelong learner, currently looking forward to becoming a great software engineer :>

-#### My personal interests in the tech field are Software Engineering, Computer Science and Artificial Intelligence!
+#### My personal interests in the tech field are Software Engineering, Computer Science and Programming Languages!

 </div>

 ---
-- 🔭 I’m currently on my way to obtaining my (second?) college degree (last year on it, hopefully).
+- 🔭 I’m currently on my way to obtaining my (second) college degree (last year on it, hopefully).
-- 🔜 Finishing some personal projects (can't tell what it is yet tho, hint: SOLID principles) :).
+- 🔜 Finishing some personal projects (can't tell what it is yet tho, hint: SOLID principles).
 - 🌱 I’m focused on the following path: how to be an effective and tech-savvy programmer.
 - 🏆 I'm very much in love with *solving problems*, regardless of the tool used.
 - 💭 I'm a fan of Python, Java, C#, Go and Rust, each one for a different reason.
-Now I'm trying to get used to Scala.
+Now I'm trying to get used to Elixir and functional programming.
 - 💖 I do enjoy learning about new subjects and I also love to talk about interesting stuff.
 - 😄 Pronouns: he/ele/él.
 - ⚡ Fun fact: I used to be a lawyer.
 Yeah.